5.9L Dodge Fuel Injector

 On sale for $355 each plus core

-- For those customers who are seeking the very best we stock brand NEW Dodge injectors.
+- For those customers who are seeking the very best we stock brand NEW Bosch injectors.

 - Incorporates all of the most recent updates for improved life expectancy.